Ā mātou mahi What we do

 In certain cases we set conditions on the sale to ensure a good outcome for the community, for example that houses must be built.

+We sell properties in our urban regeneration locations in a different way.
 Here we select a development partner and provide them with a set of rules, including creating buildings that benefit neighbourhoods and guaranteeing all homes are healthy, energy efficient and better for the environment.

 Click here to see properties for sale or lease.